ByteCatch-Games/Textemon-game-/README.md

 - ✔️ Feature Request 10.
 - ✔️ Feature Request 11.

 If you find something is missing, `Textemon` is listening.
 Please create a feature request [from here](https://github.com/Liquefy7822/Textemon-game-/issues/new/choose).
+If you don't knwo how or don't want to do it yourself, You can fill in a form in contact.
 # License

 Textémon is released under the GPL General Public Licence V3 license.
 See the LICENSE file for more details.